A truncated Siegel-Weil formula and Borcherds forms: Borcherds forms and the Siegel-Weil formula

-For a further discussion of this map we refer the reader to \cite[III.\;5,\;p.\;50]{kudla_1986_on}.
-The map $\lambda := \otimes_{p}\lambda_p$ realizes the global theta correspondence of the identity and relates the integral of the theta function with the Eisenstein series via the so-called Siegel-Weil formula. \end{obs} \begin{defn} \em Let $\Phi(g,s)\in I_n(s,\chi_V)$ be a holomorphic section.
-The \textit{Eisenstein series} of $G(\A)$ associated to $\Phi(g,s)$ is defined by
+For a further discussion of this, we refer the reader to \cite[III.\;5,\;p.\;50]{kudla_1986_on}.
+The map $\lambda := \otimes_{p}\lambda_p$ realizes the global theta correspondence of the identity and relates the integral of the theta function with the Eisenstein series via the so-called Siegel-Weil formula. \end{obs}